Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

+On the right hand side we are using the curvature full curvature tensor in the unimodular frame as defined in eq.\ \eqref{eq:CartanRiemann}.
+At it should be, eq.\ \eqref{eq:EMConservationUnimodular} reduced to a real conservation law in flat space, and for vanishing non-metricity and contorsion.

 In summary, in the unimodular frame one can see nicely the full transformation group of the frame bundle GL$(d)$.
-The associated (non-conserved) Noether currents are the spin current $S^{\mu\rho\sigma}$, the Weyl current $W^\mu$ and the shear current $Q^{\mu\rho\sigma}$.
-The corresponding divergence-type relations are given by eq.\ \eqref{eq:divergenceSpinCurrent}, eq.\ \eqref{eq:divergenceW} and eq.\ \eqref{eq:divergenceQ}.
+The associated (non-conserved) Noether current is the hypermomentum current with the corresponding divergence-type requation of motion given in eq.\ \eqref{eq:conservationTypeRelGLd}.